FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Results

-The ROC and AUC curves are commonly used metrics to evaluate the performance of a binary classifier.
+We also report the ROC and AUC curve to evaluate the performance of our model, shown in Figure \ref{fig:auc}.
 An AUC of 1 represents a perfect model, while an AUC of 0.5 suggests no discriminative ability, equivalent to random guessing.
 In Figure \ref{fig:auc} an AUC of 0.91 is seen, which is typically considered outstanding.
 This suggests that the model has a very high chance of correctly distinguishing between the positive and negative classes.
 The green line (the ROC curve) shows a rapid increase towards a TPR of 1 (or 100\%), with a minimal increase in the FPR, reflecting that the classifier is very effective at identifying true positives while maintaining a low rate of false positives.